 By the way, yes, I have read the book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, by Susan Cain, and I highly recommend it.
 It has great research and stories about introverts, how we are misunderstood, and why our approach is valuable.

 I have a free group on Facebook for caring introverts, and other groups for introvert.
-Check out my groups for introverts here.
+I and others respond to questions there.
+You can check out my groups for introverts here.